Creative-Names/WebApp/README.md

 ## Demo our app on your system

 > Our project runs on flask module on python.
-Download the source, code install the dependencies and devDependencies
+Download the source code & install the dependencies and devDependencies

 > Check the production environment
 ```sh